 Skilled, Timely Emergency Pet Care Services

-A veterinary obviously can't wait for an appointment, but we recommend that you contact Little River Veterinary Clinic to let us know you're coming and receive any first-aid or other immediate advice you may need.
-We can make a quick, correct diagnosis of the problem and administer a variety of lifesaving treatments to stabilize your pet's condition. your pet may benefit from medications to neutralize or bring up toxins, treatments to normalize temperature, surgery to seal wounds or set fractures, blood transfusions, or emergency internal surgery.
+We ask that you contact Little River Veterinary Clinic before you come to our office so that we can evaluate the situation.
+We can make a quick, correct diagnosis of the problem and administer a variety of lifesaving treatments to stabilize your pet's condition or send you to the emergency department.
+We offer a variety of treatments such as: medications to neutralize or bring up toxins, treatments to normalize temperature, surgery to seal wounds or set fractures, blood transfusions, or emergency internal surgery.

 Rely on Our Fairfax Clinic for Your Pet's Emergency Needs, Contact Us Today!